stevana/stateful-pbt-with-fakes/README.md

 you agree that these seem like sensible arbitrary lists to use in our tests.

-Next let’s have a look at when a property fails.
+Next let's have a look at when a property fails.
 For example this is what happens if we try to test that the output of reversing a list is the input list: